 The ATTACH statement is an SQLite extension that allows two or more databases to be associated to the same database connection and to operate as if they were a single database.
 The number of simultaneously attached databases is limited to SQLITE_MAX_ATTACHED which is set to 10 by default.
-The code generator in SQLite uses bitmaps to keep track of attached databases.
-That means that the number of attached databases cannot be increased above 62.
+The maximum number of attached databases cannot be increased above 125.

 Maximum Number Of Pages In A Database File